jneug/bluej-lejos/README.md

 ### Install Java
 To use BlueJ you need to install at least version 6 of the Java Development Kit (JDK).
-Download and install your package of choice from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Download and install your package of choice from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html). leJOS requires a 32 bit Java installation to work properly.
+So make sure to install the x86 version of the JDK, even if you're running a 64 bit Operating System.

 Please pay attention to the sidebar on the
 [BlueJ website](http://bluej.org/download/download.html):